 - 1 tbsp vanilla extract

-- 1 3/4 cup (230 g) all purpose flour (I used half whole wheat and half all purpose)
+- 1 3/4 cup (230 g) plain white (all purpose) flour (I like using half whole wheat and half plain white)

 - 3/4 tsp baking powder